Gary's Pissed!

 The cows eventually figured out that the weedeater meant fresh stuff to eat and would get all excited if they heard it running.

-We switched back to alfalfa once the grass was mostly eaten or dried up.
 Then, I had a horse coming, so I had to fix up an enclosure and build a shelter.

 Not being one to build flimsy things, and taking into considering the fact that in the short time I've been here there's been rain driven by eighty (80) mile an hour winds, which, by the way, is *real* interesting, I decided that the best thing to use for fence posts would be used power poles.
 I'd seen some over in the equipment yard at the power company over in Ulysses, so I tried calling the local power company.
 No go.
 In fact, I couldn't even get through to them, all I could get was some national office in another state.
 So, a few phone calls to Ulysses and I found that they were happy to have the used poles taken away, as long as I took the whole things and didn't leave a mess.